sakuli/Docs/content/enterprise_features/sakuli-dashboard-openshift.md

 oc import-image sakuli-dashboard \
  --from=docker.io/taconsol/sakuli-dashboard \
  --confirm \
+ --scheduled=true \
  --all=true
 {{</highlight>}}

-When using OpenShift v3.10 or v3.11, add the --reference-policy=local flag:
+When using OpenShift v3.10 or v3.11, add the `--reference-policy=local` flag:

 {{<highlight bash>}}
 oc import-image sakuli-dashboard \
  --from=docker.io/taconsol/sakuli-dashboard \
  --confirm \
+ --scheduled=true \
  --all \
  --reference-policy=local
 {{</highlight>}}

+*Note: The `oc import-image` statement is configured to not only import all available sakuli-dashboard images but also to check for updates automatically.*

+You can start your Sakuli dashboard using two different approaches:
+- Start the Sakuli dashboard via CLI with [oc](#oc).
+- Start the Sakuli dashboard using a ready to use [template](#dashboard-template).

-## To start the sakuli-dashboard with oc:
+## Starting the Sakuli dashboard with oc {#oc}

-Create the application:
+To create the application with the openshift client, you can use the `new-app` command.
+You can add environment variables via the `-e` parameter.

 {{<highlight bash>}}
 oc new-app sakuli-dashboard \